alejio/alejio.github.io/content/posts/2024-10-20-ai-doom-boom-bias-tracker/index.md

 ---
+author: "Alex Spanos"
 title: "Tracking AI bias in the news"
 date: 2024-10-20T21:12:09+01:00
 ---

-Kicking off a series of N posts showing the development of a webapp that tracks bias of news articles relating to AI.
+Kicking off a series of posts (number TBD) showing the development of a webapp that tracks bias of news articles relating to AI.

 In this series I will prioritise the end-to-end solution architecture, rather than the Data Science side: I am looking to incrementally build a mini-data platform on GCP that showcases core features of what is called the "Modern Data Stack" and relevant Data Governance tools.